 “You also can decide not to take their bid: Say, ‘You’re smart, I am here for you when you need help.’
 Giving them space may help them move on.”

-Teens love autonomy and independence — two things social distancing can’t provide right now.
+Teens love autonomy and independence — two things that staying safe at home with family may not provide.
 If your child’s schedule is varying greatly, where they are staying up later and later and sleeping in later and later, you may want to ask if they simply need some privacy.
 Kids miss independence from family during this time; your teen may need some time that’s not under your watchful eye.

 “You could negotiate some time that’s ‘off the clock,’” Dr. Hopkins said.
 “You can tell them that during this time, you won’t intrude on their privacy.
 Explain that they don’t need to keep different hours than the family to have privacy.”